mrezafarahani/MLInterview/README.md

 # ML/DS Interview Guide
-This repo is a guide to prepare for ML/Data Science interviews
+This repo is a checklist to prepare for ML/Data Science interviews, at each section I listed the topics you need to cover and a link to a source which oes over the topic comprehensively.

 ## Statistics
 * Central Limit Theorem